teddylfwu/AAAI21-Virtual-Conference/doc/aaai-2021-practice/deployment_aws.md

 1. In ``Email Addresses``, add the email address and verify it.
 2. In ``Sending Statistics``, if you find that your SES permission is ``sandbox``, please promote your account's sending limit.
 The aws will ask you some questions through support.
-3. Send test emails to anyone who is not in verified ``Email Addresses`` list.
+3. Send test emails to anyone who is not on the verified ``Email Addresses`` list.

 ### SSL certificate
-Create a SSL certificate in [AWS Certificate Manager](https://aws.amazon.com/de/certificate-manager/) .
+Create SSL certificates in [AWS Certificate Manager](https://aws.amazon.com/de/certificate-manager/).
 We create two certificates:
    * virtual.2021.aaai.org
    * signin.2021.aaai.org

 Then verify them through domain administrators' email.
 Please remind them to approve.